Kate Banta-Green, MPA, CFRE

 Kate brings 20+ years of nonprofit experience to her board and client work.
 She has held a variety of philanthropic positions and understands the full spectrum of philanthropy.
 These positions include development director, foundation program officer, board member, and, for the past seven years, consultant.
 Kate wholeheartedly believes in fundraising best practices and confirmed proof in their success when she implemented them as a development director and doubled individual giving during the recession.
 As a consultant, Kate has partnered with over 30 nonprofits to strengthen their fundraising program and reach their philanthropic goals.

 Kate has a Bachelor’s degree from the University of Wisconsin-Madison and a Master’s degree from the University of Washington Evans School of Public Policy and Governance.
 Kate served on the board of AFP/Advancement Northwest for four years as the Sponsorship Committee Chair.
-She is currently raising money for her son’s public high school which is set to open in September 2019.
+She is currently raising money for her son’s public high school.

 For more information about Kate: